SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 ### 19. Cut - Jump Cut

-Is a single continuous shot of a subject and is broken into parts, with a piece of footage being removed in order to render the effect of jumping forward in time.
+Is a single continuous shot of a subject and is broken into parts, with a piece of footage being removed to render the effect of jumping forward in time.
 Jump cuts are a quick and dirty way to remove silence in an interview or presentation and "Ums" in the dialogue.
 SSWTV rarely uses jump cuts; however, other YouTube channels use them exclusively.

 ![](Jump-cut-Example.jpeg)